 - Super Bowl Championships: 5

 The New York Football Giants certainly know how to make the most of the opportunities presented in front of them, having won four of their five Super Bowl appearances over the years.
 The Giants are as sporadic as a franchise can get, missing the playoffs for years and years on one end, while also being tied for the third most Super Bowls in NFL history -- thanks in part to Phil Simms, Otis Anderson, Lawrence Taylor, Eli Manning, David Tyree and a slew of other players.
 Taylor is considered one of the greatest players of all-time, while Manning is widely considered the greatest Giant of all-time thanks to his 16-year career at quarterback and two Super Bowl MVPs.
-Now that the latter has retired, New York has been in a bit of a tailspin and just hired their fourth new head coach since Tom Coughlin left in 2015.
-How much longer will it be before what seems like another inevitable title?
+Daniel Jones has been billed as the next franchise quarterback but how much longer can Giants fans believe in Jones?

 - Playoff Berths: 16